engineyard/ey-docs/pages/use-deploy-hooks-with-engine-yard-appcloud.md

         before_restart.rb
         after_restart.rb

 Remember that, in order for migrations to run, your entire environment will be loaded.
 So if you have any symlinks that need to be created in order for the application to start properly you will want to put them in `before_migrate.rb` instead of `before_symlink.rb`, since `before_symlink.rb` runs **after** the migration.
-These scripts will be instance_eval'd in the context of the chef-deploy resource.
-This means that you will have certain commands and variables available to you in these hooks.
-For example:

 ## Shell Commands